NVIDIA/cuda-samples/Samples/simpleVoteIntrinsics/README.md

-# simpleCUBLAS - Simple CUBLAS
+# simpleVoteIntrinsics - Simple Vote Intrinsics

 ## Description

-Example of using CUBLAS API interface to perform GEMM operations.
+Simple program which demonstrates how to use the Vote (__any_sync, __all_sync) intrinsic instruction in a CUDA kernel.

 ## Key Concepts

-Image Processing, CUBLAS Library
+Vote Intrinsics

 ## Supported SM Architectures